Richardjegede/Insurance-Application-insights-using-powerBI/README.md

 5. Learned about some major practical DAX functions and measures.
 6. Learned about how the map visuals work and how to locate an exact location to provide clear view of the location.
 7. Learned about some major analytical visuals and reports.
-8. I wrote all these by myself without the use of any AI tool. i think i deserve some Accolade😎😎🎂..
+8. I wrote all these by myself although it was daunting but i had to carry on. i think i deserve some Accolade😎😎🎂..